Going Solo: What It Means

 Solo Travel for Women: Essential Safety Tips

-Research & Plan: Make sure you are researching the destination you are travelling to and planning your journey.
+If you are travelling solo in the UK as a woman, you need a few extra safety tips to ensure your well-being:- Research & Plan: Make sure you are researching the destination you are travelling to and planning your journey.
 It is important to avoid dark and secluded places to maximise your safety.

 - Stay Alert: It is very important to stay alert while travelling solo.
 Keep your important things in a crossbody bag.
 Make sure you listen to your instincts if something feels off.